PhD Students

 ptb31@georgetown.edu

 Paul began the doctoral program in the fall of 2016.
-His research interests include ethics, history of philosophy (ancient and early modern), and philosophy of religion.
+His research interests include ethics, the history of philosophy (ancient and early modern), and the philosophy of religion.
 He comes to the study of philosophy by way of teaching professional ethics in the military.
 Before enrolling at Georgetown, he spent close to twenty years on active duty in the Army first as a combat arms officer and later a chaplain.
 Outside of his studies, Paul enjoys making the most of the time he has with his wife Mary and their five children.

 marykate profile photo